pablomarin/GPT-Azure-Search-Engine/README.md

 2. **Why use the MAP_REDUCE type in LangChaing sometimes versus STUFF type everytime?**

 A: Because using STUFF type with all the content of the pages as context, in many ocoasions, uses too many tokens.
-So the best way to deal with large documents is to find the answer by going trough all of the search results and doing many calls to the LLM looking for summarized answer, then combine this summaries and put them all in the call as context.
+So the best way to deal with large documents is to find the answer by going trough all of the search results and doing many calls to the LLM looking for summarized chunks, then combine this summaries and put them all in the call as context.
 However as time goes by, the tokens will not be a limitation anymore, GPT-4-32k models is a lot of tokens.
 Imagine GPT-5 or 6.
 For more information of the difference between STUFF and MAP_REDUCE, see [HERE](https://github.com/hwchase17/langchain/tree/master/langchain/chains/question_answering)

 3. **Why use Azure Cognitive Search engine to provide the context for the LLM and not fine tune the LLM instead?**